 Conventional views have espoused that asset allocation should gradually go to a more conservative stance as we get closer to the end of our working years.
 Traditional allocation models may inherently encourage some diversity but are by no means a safety net.

 Considering the downgrade of the US credit rating by Standard & Poors and recent warnings by the other financial rating services; the basic instability of the bond markets has thrown a wrench in the works of the income portfolio concept that is commonly used by conservative investors for current expenses.
 You can imagine a financial salesperson on the phone with Grandma telling her to hang in there when she has resorted to a decision between food and medicine.

-The fed has been pumping eighty five billion per month into the market buying government bonds, and printing dollars in order to keep interest rates under control for some time now.
+The fed has been pumping billions of freshly printed dollars into the treasury to keep interest rates under control for some time now.
 This quantitative easing along with stimulus packages and bailouts have thrown traditional market principles out the window.

 While the choices for a safe guaranteed way to grow our savings may seem limited there are some viable alternatives that are often overlooked.
 A healthy portfolio should have a conservative component and regardless of what you may have heard elsewhere, a fixed annuity can be a good choice.